Australian knights and dames: Criteria

 Appointments as knight or dame under the orders of foreign countries are not included, with the exception of British Imperial honours awarded to Australians by the UK and PNG Governments after 5 October 1992.
 Unlike other foreign citizens, citizens of Commonwealth realms appointed knight or dame of a British order are entitled to use the titles "Sir" or "Dame", and use the relevant post nominal.
 The UK government does not recognize Australian knighthoods as giving entitlement to use these titles in the UK, however.

 Many of the people shown had other honours, such as AC, OBE, CMG, VC, etc. These details are not relevant to this list, and are not shown.

 Most of the details were sourced from It's an Honour, the Australian Government database of honours and awards.
 All names of those who were appointed to orders of chivalry (Order of Australia, Order of the British Empire, etc) that appear in It's an Honour are listed.
 Not all awards appear in It's an Honour, as awardees may elect not to have their awards included in the database.
-The list of Knights Bachelor is also incomplete.
+The list of knights bachelor is also incomplete.

 Order of the Garter

-Knights of the Order of the Garter:
+Knights Companion of the Order of the Garter:

-Knights (KG)
+Knights Companion (KG)

 Order of the Thistle

 Knights of the Order of the Thistle: